src-d/blog/content/post/asdf.md

 during serialization and deserialization can grow far beyond the original object size.
-The latter is important for machine learning and data science in particular: the objects can grow very big, say, bigger than a few hundred megabytes and pickling them is very slow and very demanding for the free operating memory.
+The latter is important for machine learning and data science in particular: the objects can grow very big, say, bigger than a few hundred megabytes and pickling them is very slow and memory consuming.
-We witnessed 2 and even 3 times bigger memory consumption during `pickle`-ing which led to funny situtations when one has successfully computed the data but cannot dump it on disk so the whole effort becomes useless.
+We witnessed 2 and even 3 times bigger memory consumption during `pickle`-ing which led to fun situations when one has successfully computed the resulting data, but the whole effort goes to waste when there is not enough RAM for the pickling process to take place.

 So when we started Modelforge, we searched for the best serialization format which is **not** `pickle`.

+{{% caption src="/post/asdf/pickle_rick.png" %}}
+"I am a pickle, I get out of serializing huge tensors."
+{{% /caption %}}

 ## Life beyond `pickle`